-If you have no idea about a new process, then use the self-tuning program to optimize the PID values by selecting YES for SELF to enable the self-tuning program.
-See section 3-19 for a description of the self-tuning program.
-You can use the auto-tuning program for the new process or directly set the appropriate values for PB1, TI1, and TD1 according to the historical records for the repeated systems.
+If this is a new process, then use the self-tuning program to optimize the PID values by selecting YES for SELF.
+See section 3-18 for a description of the self-tuning program.
+Alternately you can use the auto-tuning program for the new process or manually set the appropriate values for PB1, TI1, and TD1 according to the historical records.
 If the control behavior is still inadequate, then use manual tuning to improve the control.
-See section 3-21 for more information on manual tuning.
+See section 3-20 for more information on manual tuning.

 CPB Programming: The cooling proportional band is measured by % of PB with a range of 1~255.
 Initially set 100% for CPB and examine the cooling effect.
-If the cooling action should be enhanced then decrease CPB, if the cooling action is too strong then increase CPB.
-The value of CPB is related to PB and its value remains unchanged throughout the self-tuning and auto-tuning procedures.
+If the cooling action should be enhanced, decrease CPB.
+If the cooling action is too strong, increase CPB.
+The value of CPB is related to PB, and its value remains unchanged throughout the self-tuning and auto-tuning procedures.

 Adjustment of CPB is related to the cooling media used.
 If air is used as the cooling medium, set CPB at 100(%).
 If oil is used as the cooling medium, set CPB at 125(%).
 If water is used as the cooling medium, set CPB at 250(%).
+Adjust as necessary.